 You can make purchases as and when you like or you can subscribe via the Colgate website and have a replacement head delivered every 3 months, thus turning the hum into a subscription toothbrush offering.

-Make sure you recycle those used brush heads, by making use of Colgate’s oral care recycling program.
+Make sure you recycle those used brush heads by using of Colgate’s oral care recycling program.

 At the time of writing, my daily toothbrush is an Oral-B brush, and in my opinion, it provides me with what I feel to be the better overall clean compared to the hum.
 I feel the same way about Sonicare brushes.